Density Altitude Calculator

 The Standard Atmosphere Model

-Sea level standard conditions are very important from an aviation stand point as airspeed indicators are calibrated on the assumption that the aircraft is operating at sea level on a standard day.
+Sea level standard conditions are very important from an aviation stand point.
+For example, airspeed indicators are calibrated on the assumption that the aircraft is operating at sea level on a standard day.

 Temperature | 15 °C |